vperim/wuzapi-client/docs/intro/getting-started.md

 ## Step 2: Inject and Use the Client

-Inject `IWuzApiClient` into your services or controllers:
+Inject `IWaClient` into your services or controllers:

 ```csharp
 using WuzApiClient.Core.Interfaces;